glennkroegel/pytorch-starlightcurves/notes.md

 - Highlighting by minimum normalized flux values we can see that they still end up in different locations on the TSNE diagram, as they have different characteristics.
 This is the advantage of representing time series in a non-linear way.
 - Emphasize how you don't have to have query inps that are within the dataset, you can input whatever you want.
 - Gaia data is 200TB - should be possible to handle this with the above methods.
 We can encode lots of information into any dimension we want to save memory.
 More dims is more expressive but higher memory (tradeoff).
+- Multiple input and output results in the same output vector, which can be added to the db.
+The query vector will then be the output of the neural network that took in these multiple inputs.

 # ML
 - Can even use the method for spectroscopy.
 The non-linear way it gets encoded captures different combnations of elements and will cluster phenomena together.